 *For a healthier option, swap with brown rice.
 Instead of 10 mins, cook for 20 mins.

 2. Get a lidded pan hot.
-Add your rice.
-Toast for a mo.
-Swirl in a pinch of salt and a drizzle of olive oil.
-Pour in 2 mugs of your stock or water.
-Pop a lid on.
-Lower the heat.
-Simmer for 10 mins.
+Add the rice.
+Toast for a min.
+Add a pinch of salt and a drizzle of olive oil.
+Pour in 2 mugs of stock or water.
+Pop on a lid, lower the heat and simmer for 10 mins.

 3. Drain the rice: you want it a little al dente.
 Let the rice steam in the sieve.
-Get another pan on the go.
-Add a gloss of oil or butter.
-Tumble the sliced onions and grated veg in with a pinch of salt.
-Lower heat to medium-high.
-Sizzle till tender and nicely golden.
+Get another pan hot, and add a gloss of oil or butter.
+Add the onions and grated veg with a pinch of salt.
+Lower the heat to medium-high.
+Sizzle till tender and golden.

-5. Get a clean, ovenproof frying pan out.
-Generously gloss the base and sides with oil or butter.
+5. Generously gloss the base and sides of an ovenproof frying pan with oil or butter.
 Arrange the bay leaves in a pretty pattern in the base of the pan.
 Spread half the rice in the base and up the sides of the pan.

 8. Finish with pomegranate seeds and more nuts, if you like.
-Delicious served with a pot of natural yogurt spiced with a swirl of cumin powder.
+Delicious served with a pot of natural yogurt spiced with a dash of cumin powder.